One-size Muslin just wrapped around baby with no fastener or pins. The wrap style diaper cover you put over it helps it

 Fold in the wing then bring it to the front

-same thing, other side: fold up wing to narrow, fold in, bring to front
+Same thing, other side: fold up wing to make it more narrow, fold in, bring to the front

 The larger newborn covers work over this, such as Thirsties Diaper Covers and Thirsties Duo Wrap size 1, pull-ons and wools.
 Really tiny preemie or newborn covers don't have enough height at the hip or room inside for this much diaper.

 Go retro!
 Birdseye flat diapers are versatile.
 Flats are so easy to wash and dry!
 These are the favorites for handwashing situations, traveling, adoption trips, homesteaders, missionaries, shared laundry and laundromat washing situations - anytime easy washing and quick drying is important.
 Plus, they are the most economical way to diaper a baby.
 Add covers, and you may be able to diaper a baby birth to potty for not very much money at all.
 Large also work as receiving blankets, and have a multitude of uses.
 Ours are custom milled for us out of soft "Indian" cotton made in Pakistan and they are OEKO Tex Certified to Standard 100, so you know they are safe and good.
 They are not made in China.
 Most places don't tell you the fully shrunk dimensions, and some don't even tell you the before washing dimensions, so who knows what they are.

 100% cotton birdseye diaper that shrinks to sort of close to a square.
 The size called "one-size" shrinks to about 27.5 inches by 27.5 inches, and 28x29 inches before washing.
-Size large (organic only) shrinks to about 29x29 inches when shrunk.
+Size Large (organic only) shrinks to about 29x29 inches when shrunk.
 33x35 inches before washing.
 Now, cotton is a variable fabric and they will never be perfect squares consistently with any brand due to the nature of the fabric, but these are the most "square" birdseye around.
 Versatile and easy-washing.
 Please don't expect perfection for squareness.
 It's just not possible with this fabric.
 They are very nice, high quality cotton birdseye weave.

 See another set of HOW TO PICTURES on a different newborn baby using the origami fold.